‘Flip Or Flop’ Divorce Underway: Tarek El Moussa Files Official Paperwork To Divorce Christina

 In a move that surprised no one, Flip or Flop star Tarek El Moussa officially filed the paperwork to divorce his wife, Christina El Moussa on Monday, January 9, 2017.
 The move comes just about a month after the pair issued a joint statement on December 12, 2016, announcing their separation after a marriage of seven years.

-The couple issued a statement to Us Weekly which said the following:
+The couple issued a statement to Us Weekly which said the following.

 “Like many couples, we have had challenges in our marriage.
 We had an unfortunate misunderstanding about six months ago and the police were called to our house in an abundance of caution.
 There was no violence and no charges were filed.
 We chose to get counseling to sort out our relationship.
 Together, we have decided to separate while we reevaluate the future of our marriage.
 During this process, we are committed to our kids and being the best parents we can be.
 We will continue to work through this process civilly and cooperatively, and plan to continue our professional life together.”

 The separation came after Christina saw Tarek take a gun from his safe and walk into the woods.
 Fearing for his safety, she called 911.
 The police responded to a call about a “possibly suicidal male with a gun.”
 Thankfully, Tarek was found safe.
-He disputed that he intended to harm himself, citing that the gun was intended only from protection from cougars and rattlesnakes.
+He disputed that he intended to harm himself, citing that the gun was intended only for protection from cougars and rattlesnakes.

 Tarek continues to be active in social media during the separation.
 He regularly posts updates on Instagram, showcasing how active he is with his kids.
 One of his latest clips shows the Flip or Flop star dancing with both kids.